Art Therapy for Mental Health

 Is art therapy better than normal therapy?

-Art therapy and normal therapy are both very helpful at addressing different mental health challenges.
-The effectiveness of each type of therapy depends on the individual’s responsiveness to the therapy, their preferences, their goals and more.
+Art therapy and normal therapy are both very helpful in addressing different mental health challenges.
+The effectiveness of each type of therapy depends on the individual’s responsiveness to the therapy, their preferences, their goals, and more.

 Can an art therapist diagnose?